goens/yauhau-doc/README.md

 To improve efficiency, the developer has to explicitly manage I/O calls and concurrency, at the cost of code readability and maintainability.
 On the one hand, blocking (synchronous) I/O calls produce the most readable and maintainable code but result in a sequential execution of all requests.
 On the other hand, non-blocking (asynchronous) I/O calls execute remote services in parallel but require the use of concurrency constructs such as threads or events.
-Threads use locks which can introduce deadlocks, while events clu er the code signi cantly.  us, both approaches add additional complexity and result in code that is much less clean and concise.
+Threads use locks which can introduce deadlocks, while events clu er the code significantly.
+Thus, both approaches add additional complexity and result in code that is much less clean and concise.

 # Ÿauhau<a id="sec-2" name="sec-2"></a>